Powerlearnproject/se-day1-assignment-thuo-pacha/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is a method of .It improves accuracy, efficiency and personalization thereby boosting the overall perforance and user experience.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.